Hello World!

 – Edward R. Tufte

 She has gained ample work experience spanning venture capital funding, insurance, marketing, and museum pedagogy.
 She also was a tutor for a variety of university courses (see Academic for detail).
+Isabella has now joined an early-stage venture-funded tech startup in Edinburgh as an Applied Machine Learning Researcher.

 Find the legal notice (Impressum) here.